 Does Shuttle affect my Aircall CRM integrations?

-No — and this is a key benefit.
-Card data is stripped from the audio before it reaches Aircall, so your HubSpot, Salesforce, or Zendesk integrations never see card data.
+No, and this is a key benefit.
+The card is captured in the secure Twilio Pay call, so your HubSpot, Salesforce, or Zendesk integrations never see card data.

 What does Shuttle cost?

-$0.20 per transaction.
-No setup fees, no per-seat licensing, no monthly minimums.
+$0.20 per successful transaction for voice, no setup fees, no per-seat licensing, no monthly minimums.
+Payment links are currently free.

 Related Reading